 A little about Polish Pottery: Bolesławiec pottery is all hand-made and was created as a mainly functional product with history dating back to 1380.
 The clay is of extremely high quality.
 It has a high feldspar and silicon content, and is classified as stoneware after firing at temperatures of 2012-2372 degrees Fahrenheit.
 Polish Pottery is built to be used: oven, microwave, refrigerator and dishwasher safe.
 Polish Pottery is highly durable and safe for food as it is chip and scratch resistant and cadmium and lead-free.
 As stoneware, Polish Pottery distributes heat evenly for perfect baking and roasting and keeps your salads cold from refrigerator to table.
 Best of all, Polish Pottery is very easy to clean!
 Absolute beauty from oven to table!

 History of Bolesławiec: Bolesławiec, Miasto Ceramiki (Town of ceramics), was part of the land disputed province of Selesia, and before World War II was considered territory of Germany.
 In 1897’ a professional ceramics school was founded called Bunzlauer Braunzeug, “Bolesławiec brown stuff”.
-After World War II, the territory was transferred back to Poland and the German population was expelled.
-Although all the workshops were destroyed or stripped of equipment, the Polish people had one of the old factories back in operation as early as 1946.
+After World War II, the territory was transferred back to Poland.
+The Polish people had one of the old factories back in operation as early as 1946.
 The formation of a trade cooperative (CPLiA) and the Eugeniusz Geppert Academy of Fine Arts supported the revival of the high standard of ceramic production and artistic achievement that you are enjoying today.

 History of Polish Pottery: Bolesławiec Pottery has history dating back to 1380.
 The last two centuries, Bolesławiec Pottery transitioned from brown glazed finish, to raised motifs such as flowers and birds with its biggest transition coming in the 19th century.
 Master Potter, Johann Gottlieb Altman took that wonderful white clay used to make the raised motif, and casted plates and cups using molds.
 Additionally he used lead-free glaze that enabled stamping and painting.
 Most of the more recognizable designs today, like the repeating circles, scales, flowers, dots, and clovers, were created at that time.
 Today, Boleslawiec pottery is notable for the white or cream colored stoneware with dark blue, green, yellow, brown, and vibrant red or purple.